Spotswood railway station

-Spotswood railway station is a commuter railway station on the Werribee and Williamstown lines, which are part of the Melbourne railway network.
-It serves the western suburb of Spotswood, in Melbourne, Victoria, Australia, and opened on 1 December 1878.
+Spotswood station is a railway station operated by Metro Trains Melbourne on the Werribee and Williamstown lines, both part of the Melbourne rail network.
+It serves the western suburb of Spotswood, in Melbourne, Victoria, Australia.
+Spotswood station is a ground-level unstaffed station, featuring two side platforms.
+The station opened on 1 December 1878.

 Initially opened as Edom, the station has been renamed three times: to Bayswater on 1 September 1881, Spottiswoode on 1 October of that year, and Spotswood on 1 August 1905.

 History

 As with the suburb it serves, the station was named after John Stewart Spottiswoode, who purchased land in the area in 1841.

 Over the years, a number of sidings were provided for businesses in the area.
 In 1914, a branch line was opened at the down end of the station to the Newport Power Station, in addition to a number of other sidings serving oil terminals in the area.
 A siding at the up end of the station served the Australian Glass Manufacturers factory, and was used to receive sand trains from Koala Siding (near Nyora on the South Gippsland line).
 The last sand train operated on 15 January 1998,.

 In 1972, both platforms were extended.
 In 1988, a number of points and dwarf signals at the station were abolished.
-In 1989, boom barriers replaced interlocked gates at the Hudson Road level crossing, located at the up end of the station.
+In 1989, manually operated boom barriers replaced interlocked gates at the Hudson Road level crossing, located at the up end of the station.
+The new boom barriers were controlled from the signal box.

 In 1994, a number of alterations occurred at the station, including the removal of a crossover at the down end, as well as the overhead wire for siding "K", the connections for siding "K" and the oil sidings, and a number of points and signals.